5 Cool and Unique Blue Jay Facts You Didn’t Know

 Blue Jay Facts #2.
 Blue Jays…Aren’t Actually Blue

-One of the best parts of Blue Jays is that they bring striking blue color to your yard and feeders.
+One of the best aspects of Blue Jays is that they bring striking blue color to your yard and feeders.

 The color blue is uncommon in nature.
 Any blue bird you see (Eastern Bluebirds, Indigo Bunting, etc.) is also not blue, it’s just an optical illusion trick right in nature.